MachinisteWeb/node-atlas/README.en.md

 > - *changeVariation* --> into `routes[<route>].controller` file (`index.js` for example).

-> Templates and Variations Compilation => Complete DOM.
+> Views and Variations Compilation => Complete DOM.

 > - *changeDom* --> into `commonController` file (`common.js` for example).